htsx/CSC_400/README.md

 3. Open the terminal or command prompt in vscode.
 4. Navigate to the code folder in this project (`cd CSC_400` > `cd code` in terminal/command prompt).
 5. Run the following command to create a virtual environment: `python3 -m venv venv`.
-6. Do the following command: `pip install -r requirements.txt`.
+6. Run the following command: `pip install -r requirements.txt`.
 7. Activate the virtual environment, On macOS/Linux do: `source venv/bin/activate`, On Windows do: `.\venv\Scripts\activate` (You’ll know the virtual environment is active when you see `(venv)` in your terminal prompt.).
-8. After activating the virtual environment, run this command to run the flask application: `py dashboard\app.py` or `python dashboard\app.py`.
+8. After activating the virtual environment, run this command to run the flask application: `py dashboard/app.py` or `python dashboard/app.py`.
 9. When you’re done working, deactivate the virtual environment by running: `deactivate`.

 ## The following Python libraries will be installed from requirements.txt: